SPE welcomes proposals for all types of book projects, including the following:

 - A timeline for completing the manuscript within 2 years

-All proposals are evaluated by SPE’s Books Development Committee – in general, you should expect to receive a decision on your proposal within 90 days of submission.
-If your proposal is approved, there are several additional steps involved in the publication process, as noted in the chart above:
+Book proposals are evaluated by SPE’s acquisitions staff prior to being submitted to the SPE Books Development Committee.
+Please ensure your proposal meets SPE’s basic requirements for organization, spelling, punctuation, grammar, and content.
+Incomplete or unsuitable proposals may be rejected without consideration.
+Usually, you should receive feedback or a decision from the committee within 60-90 days.
+If your proposal is approved, there are several additional steps involved in finalizing the publication process, as noted in the chart above.